maximevaillancourt/maximevaillancourt.github.io/_posts/2020-10-15-gmail-filters-github.md

 ![](/assets/github-labels.png)

 Pretty neat, right?
-Thanks for these labels, I'm able to quickly parse through emails and reach inbox zero every day.
+Thanks to these labels, I'm able to quickly parse through emails and reach inbox zero every day.

 Let's see how to implement this solution with Gmail.